jakobhviid/BigDataCourseExercises/lectures/01/README.md

 - Two modules of 45 minutes each per week.
 - The first half of the first module will be used to recap and solution sharing from the previous exercises.
 The reminder of the first module and the second module will be used to work the exercises for the current week.
-- The exercises will be hands-on exercises where you will be working with Kubernetes and the themes of this weeks lecture.
+- The exercises will be hands-on exercises where you will be working with Kubernetes and the themes of this week's lecture.
 - The exercises will be provided in `README.md` file in the respective lecture folder.

 Please open issues [here](https://github.com/jakobhviid/BigDataCourseExercises/issues) if you encounter unclear information or experience bugs in our examples!